Nuclear Power in South Africa

 Fuel cycle, historical R&D

 Eskom procures conversion, enrichment and fuel fabrication services on world markets.
 Nearly half of its enrichment is from Tenex, in Russia.
-However, historically South Africa has sought self-sufficiency in its fuel cycle.
+However, historically South Africa has sought self-sufficiency in its fuel cycle, and this is again becoming a priority.
+In December 2012, the Draft Mineral and Petroleum Resources Development Amendment Bill was approved.
+This aims to regulate uranium production and provides for the implementation of an approved beneficiation strategy through which strategic minerals can be processed domestically.

 The South African nuclear industry dates back to the mid-1940s, when the predecessor organisation to the Atomic Energy Corporation (AEC) was formedj.
 In 1959, the government approved the creation of a domestic nuclear industry and planning began the next year on building a research reactor, in cooperation with the US Atoms for Peace program.
 The Pelindaba site near Pretoria was established in 1961, and the 20 MWt Safari-1 reactor there went critical in 1965k.
 In 1970, the Uranium Enrichment Corporation (UCOR) was established as South Africa commenced an extensive nuclear fuel cycle program, as well as the development of a nuclear weapons capability.
 In 1985, UCOR was incorporated into the AEC, which was restructured to become the South African Nuclear Energy Corporation (Necsa) as a state-owned public company in 1999.